-Assistant Professor of Transplant Immunology in Surgery, Institute for Academic Medicine
+Assistant Professor of Transplant Immunology in Surgery, Academic Institute

 Assistant Member, Research Institute